-Back then internet speed was in the Kbps now with modern-day fiber internet going to speeds up to the Gbps, about a million times faster.
+Back then internet speed was in the Kbps now with modern-day fibre internet going to speeds up to the Gbps, about a million times faster.

-Fast forward to the world of Fiber, LTE, 5G, and other forms of Broadband internet.
-The patience we have built up from waiting for stuff to load has eroded and now we have almost zero patience left.
+Fast-forward to the world of Fibre, LTE, 5G, and other forms of Broadband internet.
+The patience we have built up from waiting for stuff to load has eroded, and now we have almost zero patience left.
 We want our sites to load instantly.
 That’s because we’re always online nowadays.
-This means that if we want access to information online, we want it asap.
+This means that if we want access to information online, we want it ASAP.

 Slow website loading speeds at the end of the day will cause websites to have lower conversion rates and lower page visits.
 Sure your website might look beautiful but if it takes me 15 seconds to see it then I’m sorry.
 A lot of visitors would bail by then.